 What is Rhinoplasty?

 Rhinoplasty, also referred to as a nose job, is the name for the surgical procedure that can improve both the aesthetics of the nose as well as its function.
-Aesthetically it can work to reduce a dorsal bump, adjust the shape of your nose, narrow the nose, refine the tip, and straighten it.
-It can also improve breathing by treating middle vault collapse, septal deviation, and external nasal valve collapse.
+Aesthetically it can work to reduce a dorsal bump, adjust the shape of your nose, narrow the nasal bridge, refine the tip, and straighten the nose.
+It can also improve breathing by treating middle vault collapse, deviated septum, and external nasal valve collapse.